cran/nanonext/README.md

 asynchronous operations.

-Designed for performance and reliability, the NNG library is written in C and {nanonext} is a lightweight wrapper depending on no other packages.
+Designed for performance and reliability, the NNG library is written in C and {nanonext} is a lightweight zero-dependency wrapper.
 Provides the interface for code and processes to communicate with each other - receive data generated in Python, perform analysis in R, and send results to a C++ program – all on the same computer or on networks spanning the globe.

 Implemented scalability protocols:

--   Bus (routing)
+-   Bus (mesh networks)
 -   Pair (two-way radio)
--   Pipeline (one-way pipe)
+-   Push/Pull (one-way pipeline)
 -   Publisher/Subscriber (topics & broadcast)
--   Request/Reply (I ask, you answer)
+-   Request/Reply (RPC)
--   Survey (everyone votes)
+-   Surveyor/Respondent (voting & service discovery)

-Implemented transports:
+Supported transports:

 -   inproc (intra-process)
 -   IPC (inter-process)
--   TCP/IP (IPv4 or IPv6)
+-   TCP (IPv4 or IPv6)
 -   WebSocket

+Web utilities:

+-   ncurl - (async) http(s) client
+-   stream - secure websockets client (and generic low-level socket interface)
+-   messenger - console-based instant messaging

 ### Table of Contents